ahmet-uzgor/task-solution-mb/README.md

 1-) Fullstack echo app => It includes node.js backend api written with express.js & frontend written with react

-NOTE! = First you need to install dependenciesfor all project via
+NOTE! = First you need to install dependencies for all project in their project directories via
 ```
 npm install
 ```